sodasoba1/sodasoba1/docs/usingnxgic.md

 ??? example inline end "PLEASE NOTE"
 	the icon repo is over 250mb in zip format with over 3100 files extracting can be slow

-	I have moved Horizontal & Square icons to a seperate repo to save downloading and extracting nx-gic
+	I have moved {--Horizontal &--} Square icons to a seperate repo to save downloading and extracting nx-gic

-	the process is still a little slow
+	the process is still a little slow due to the amount of custom icons

+	---

+	If you want Square icons / non vertical icons you can add {==sodasoba1/NSW-Custom-Game-Icons-square==}

+	in the `Icon Repository:` field

+	and if you don't want vertical icons you can remove {--sodasoba1/NSW-Custom-Game-Icons--}

+	or simply add `{==sodasoba1/NSW-Custom-Game-Icons==}{++-square++}` to the end of my default link in nx-gic

 ![nxgic](<img/usingnxgic/nx-gic.png>)